Invergordon Cruise Port

 - A Post Office

-- Two gift shops and a local artist selling a wide range of artworks
+- Two charity shops: One supports local community projects, and the other features a local artist selling a wide range of artworks.

-- Two household stores selling everything from home items to wool
+- Two household stores: They sell everything from home items to wool.

 - A newsagent